 Another critical thing to remember at this point is that you don’t have to go virtual “entirely” to enjoy the flexibility of telemedicine.
 That’s right.
 Many practitioners enjoy fewer days in the office, more favorable scheduling and increased revenue by integrating telemedicine into an existing practice.
-There are advantages and drawbacks to both and this precisely what we shall be discussing right here – Our second post in the series “Starting Your Telemedicine Practice.”
+There are pros and cons or telemedicine adoption and this is precisely what we shall be discussing right here – Our second post in the series “Starting Your Telemedicine Practice.”

 If you already have an office up-and-running, you can introduce telemedicine into your existing operation.
 Make sure whatever you set up is HIPAA compliant to secure your and your patients’ information.

 This is beneficial for the fact that you can utilize your current staff and infrastructure in your newly set up telehealth company while still getting the flexibility of telemedicine.